Anne Devlin: Revolutionary involvement

-After her father's release in May 1801, the Devlins left Wicklow for Rathfarnham, Co.
-Dublin.
-It was there Anne met Robert Emmet, recently returned from France and now the leader of a new, secret, United Irish directorate.
-Approached by nephew Arthur Devlin, her father had offered Emmet the shelter of his own home.
-Emmet, preferred leasing a house in nearby Butterfield.
-In order to lend the arrangement the appearance of a gentleman's residence, he did accept the offer, first of her sister Julie but then, as she had not the courage, of Anne play the role of housekeeper.
-Emmet paid her nothing: she was an unpaid co-conspirator--"she is one of ours", Emmet famously said when United men calling at the house refused to discussed their plans in front of her.
+After her father's release in May 1801, the Devlins left Wicklow for Rathfarnham, County Dublin.
+It was there Anne met Robert Emmet, recently returned from France and was now the leader of a new, secret, United Irish directorate.
+Her father had offered Emmet the shelter of his own home, but Emmet preferred leasing a house in nearby Butterfield Lane.
+In order to lend the arrangement the appearance of a gentleman's residence, he did accept the offer, first of her sister Julie but then, as she had not the courage, of Anne, to play the role of housekeeper.
+Emmet paid her nothing.
+"She is one of ours", Emmet famously said when United men calling at the house refused to discuss their plans in front of her.

 Devlin helped Emmet and James Hope arrange meetings at Rathfarnham in April 1803 with her cousin Dwyer.
-In return for arms (which, in the event, Emmet proved unable to deliver), Dwyer promised to lead his men down from the mountains in support of the rebels in the capital.
+In return for arms (which, in the event, Emmet proved unable to deliver), Dwyer promised to lead his men down from the Wicklow Mountains in support of the rebels in the capital.
 She also involved herself the preparations for the insurrection in the city, helping to move arms and supplies from the Dublin headquarters on Butterfield Lane to rebel positions in other parts of the city.

 Although the rising in Dublin on the evening of 23 July seemed to have taken the authorities by surprise, the lack of support among the unprepared population and confusion in the rebel ranks led to its collapse and disintegration into a night of bloody street clashes.
 Shortly after the rising was quashed, a detachment of yeomanry arrived at Butterfield Lane, seizing Anne and her eight-year-old sister.
 Anne was interrogated, including with the use of half-hanging but, finding out little of consequence, the yeomanry eventually departed.
 Shortly after returning to live in her family home in Rathfarnham the entire family was seized by government forces, having been informed on by a neighbour.